wandb/docs/docs/guides/launch/kubernetes.md

 <!-- TODO: What email do we use here? -->
 :::info

 Launch on kubernetes is an enterprise feature.
-To get access, please contact us at [email@wandb.com](mailto:email@wandb.com)
+To get access, please contact our sales team through [this page](https://wandb.ai/site/pricing).
 :::

-## Kaniko
+## Building images in Kubernetes

 The launch agent uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images inside of k8s.
 Kaniko is a tool to build container images from a Dockerfile, inside a container or k8s cluster.
 Kaniko doesn’t depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
 This enables building container images in environments that can’t easily or securely run a Docker daemon, such as a standard k8s cluster.